The Twelfth Man: Why Software Systems Give Companies The Critical Edge - Part II

 |Patches||Alterations made in the name of maintenance can sometimes affect the system in unexpected ways, requiring more maintenance.|

 Over time all these pressures can choke a system like weeds taking over a garden.
-Perhaps this should not be surprising given the second law of thermodynamics.
-According to one definition :
+Perhaps this should not be surprising given the second law of thermodynamics can be defined thus :

 The Second Law ... states that there is a natural tendency of any isolated system to degenerate into a more disordered state.